 Furnace lockout results when a furnace is unable to achieve ignition after three attempts.
 It is characterized by a non-functioning furnace and a one flash diagnostic LED code from the red LED.
-If the furnace is in "lockout", it will (or can be) reset in any of the following ways.
+If

 - 1. Automatic reset.
 The integrated control module will automatically reset itself and attempt to resume normal operations following a one hour lockout period. - 2.
 Manual power interruption.
 Interrupt 115 volt power to the furnace for 1 20 seconds. - 3.
 Manual thermostat cycle.
 Lower the thermostat so that there is no longer a call for heat for 1 20 seconds then reset to previous setting.